 The scope of data and information in this report applies to all our operations, unless otherwise noted.
 Any data limitations are explicitly noted where relevant and where information is available.
 Where data is not reported, we have explained why it is not relevant to Algoma or noted if we intend to report it in the future.

-Algoma is required to receive annual assurance of its Scope 1 GHG emissions data through a third-party verification process.
+Scope 1 GHG emissions data received reasonable assurance through a third-party verification conducted by Pricewaterhouse Coopers (PWC).3